Aksinya-Bykova/mclsr-abstract/README.md

 It doesn't sort to take top-k, just moves elements to the end and we take them as top-k

 **Why old imlemetation is bad practice?**
+LIL stores lists sparsely - so the processor has to execute mat.data[i][j] very slow in python!
+Complexity is O(VN), where V - number of of rows, N - the row dencity.
+Firstly find [i] then [j].
+Unlike C++, in Python array's elements are not contiguous in memory.
+So elemets are sparesed and thehe are cache misses: processor just waits RAM.
+Also in the loop are redundant objects: object creation and garbage collection - it's not ok